Ahmed-I-Abdullah/Ahmed-I-Abdullah/README.md

 ### Hello!

 I'm Ahmed Abdullah and I'm currently a final year SWE student at the Univeristy of Calgary.
-Feel free to reach out on Linkedin for career stuff or just to chat!
+Feel free to reach out on LinkedIn for career stuff or just to chat!

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ahmed-i-abdullah/)